-WHEREAS, Officer Samantha Bombace has served the Town of Biltmore Forest as a Police Officer for twenty-six years and will retire from the Department effective January 1, 2024.
+RESOLUTION AWARDING BADGE AND SERVICE SIDEARM TO RETIRING OFFICER SAMANTHA BOMBACE ides that retiring members of municipal law of their retirement, the badge worn or carried by AND • provides that the governing body of the municipal ward to a retiring member the service sidearm of · · · · · · · · · · · · · · · · · · · ce has served the Town of Biltmore Forest as a e from the Department effective January 1, 2024.
 NOW THEREFORE, BE IT RESOLVED by the Board of Commissioners of the Town of Biltmore Forest, North Carolina that the badge and service sidearm worn and/or carried by Officer Samantha Bombace be awarded to her on her retirement.
 This firearm is further identified as a Glock model 19, Serial # BGVH889.
 This the 12th day of December, 2023.

-George F. Goosmann, III Mayor
+George F. Goosmann, III Mayor Attest: Laura Jacobs

-Laura Jacobs Town Clerk
+Town Clerk